 Stephen Batchelor is a teacher, scholar and writer.
-He grew up in England and after high school, left for India, where he took vows for a time as a Tibetan Buddhist monk.
-I interviewed him once before about his practice of secular Buddhism and reached out again after he wrote a wonderful new book, The Art of Solitude.
-This conversation took place just before the pandemic, but has deepened resonance from inside it.
-Stephen Batchelor lives in France, with his wife of several decades.
+He grew up in England, and after high school, left for India, where he took vows for a time as a Tibetan Buddhist monk.
+I interviewed him once before, about his practice of secular Buddhism, and reached out again after he wrote a wonderful new book, The Art of Solitude.
+This conversation took place just before the pandemic and has only gained in resonance.
+Stephen Batchelor lives in France with his wife of several decades.

 Tippett: It is very embodied.
-You know, when you evoke childhood in that way, in becoming aware of oneself — you know, I almost, when I think about that awareness in childhood and, I think, also — in early childhood, but also, kind of hitting adolescence, it could almost, there could be an agony to it — you’re locked in this body and in these circumstances, and nobody else understands or sees what you see.
+You know, when you evoke childhood in that way, in becoming aware of oneself, I almost — when I think about that awareness in childhood, and, I think, also in early childhood, but also hitting adolescence, it could almost — there could be an agony to it, right?
+Like you’re kind of locked in this body and in these circumstances, and nobody else understands or sees what you see.

 Batchelor: That’s right.

-Batchelor: That’s absolutely right.
+Batchelor: No, that’s absolutely right.
 They’re translating the book into German at the moment, and they’re struggling with the title.